QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r2b3.md

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

-By default, in Qubes R2, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
+By default, in PedOS R2, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
 More information on using multiple Template VMs, as well as Standalone VMs, can be found [here](/doc/software-update-vm/).
 The steps described in this section should be repeated in *all* user's Template and Standalone VMs.

 It is critical to complete this step **before** proceeding to dom0 upgrade.
 Otherwise you will most likely ends with unusable system.

 1. Open terminal in the template VM (or standalone VM).
-E.g. use the Qubes Manager's right-click menu and choose Run Command in VM and type `gnome-terminal` there.
+E.g. use the PedOS Manager's right-click menu and choose Run Command in VM and type `gnome-terminal` there.
 2. Proceed with normal update in the template:

     ~~~
     sudo yum update
     ~~~

-3. Ensure that you've got qubes-core-vm package version 2.1.13-3.fc18:
+3. Ensure that you've got PedOS-core-vm package version 2.1.13-3.fc18:

     ~~~
-    rpm -q qubes-core-vm
+    rpm -q PedOS-core-vm
     ~~~

 4. Update the system to R2 beta3 packages:

     ~~~
-    sudo yum --enablerepo=qubes-vm-r2b3-current update
+    sudo yum --enablerepo=PedOS-vm-r2b3-current update
     ~~~

 5.  **Do not** shutdown the VM.